Acetylcysteine: Chemistry

 Pure acetylcysteine is in a solid state at room temperature, appearing as a white crystalline powder or granules.
 The solid form of acetylcysteine is stable under normal conditions, but it can undergo oxidation if exposed to air or moisture over time, leading to the formation of its dimeric form, diacetylcysteine, which can have different properties.
 Acetylcysteine is highly hygroscopic, i.e., it absorbs moisture if exposed to open air.

 Acetylcysteine can sometimes appear as a light yellow cast powder instead of pure white due to oxidation.
 The sulfur-containing amino acids, like cysteine, are more easily oxidized than other amino acids.
 When exposed to air or moisture, acetylcysteine can oxidize, leading to a slight yellowish tint.

-Acetylcysteine in a form of a white or white with light yellow cast powder has a pK_{a} of 9.5 at 30 °C.
+Acetylcysteine in a form of a white or white with light yellow cast powder has a pK_{a} of 3.14 (carboxyl group) and 9.5 (thiol) at 30 °C.

 N-acetyl-L-cysteine is soluble in water and alcohol, and practically insoluble in chloroform and ether.

 Acetylcysteine dissolves readily in water, forming a colorless solution.
 The pH of a 1% acetylcysteine solution in water typically ranges between 2.0 and 2.8.
 Solutions with higher concentrations of acetylcysteine have lower pH.
 Aqueous solutions of acetylcysteine are compatible with 0.9% sodium chloride solution; compatibility with 5% and 10% glucose solutions is also good.

 As for photochemical stability, acetylcysteine in dry powder form is relatively stable and does not degrade quickly when exposed to light, but in aqueous solution, acetylcysteine can degrade when exposed to sunlight.
 In addition, acetylcysteine in aqueous solution can undergo hydrolysis, leading to the breakdown of the amide bond in the molecule.
 Still, aqueous solutions of acetylcysteine are generally stable when stored properly: the solutions should be kept in tightly sealed containers and stored at controlled room temperature to prolong the stability.

 Acetylcysteine has been reported to have a pH of 2.2 when administered through inhalation.